Master of Science in Mechanical Engineering

 • Students will avail themselves of a breadth of knowledge that fosters an awareness of and skills for interdisciplinary approaches to engineering problems.

-• Undergraduate students in mechanical, aerospace, civil, chemical, industrial, applied physics and manufacturing engineering have the opportunity to pursue, upon completion of their undergraduate studies, a graduate program that would allow them broader career paths and leadership roles in the engineering area.
+• Undergraduate students in mechanical, aerospace, civil, chemical, industrial, applied physics, applied mathematics and manufacturing engineering have the opportunity to pursue, upon completion of their undergraduate studies, a graduate program that would allow them broader career paths and leadership roles in the engineering area.
 Students outside the above engineering fields (e.g. physics, applied mathematics, etc.) will be assigned to take specific bridge courses in their area of specialization interest to meet the course prerequisite.

 Students